The Birds (film): Cast

-Real-life event inspiration

-The Birds film was partly inspired by the true events of a mass bird attack on the seaside town of Capitola in California on August 18, 1961, when "Capitola residents awoke to a scene that seemed straight out of a horror movie.
-Hordes of seabirds were dive-bombing their homes, crashing into cars and spewing half-digested anchovies onto lawns".
-Alfred Hitchcock heard of this event and used it as research material for this film which was then in progress.
-The real cause of the birds' behavior was toxic algae, but that was not known back in the 1960s.

 Production

 Development

 The screenplay for the film is based on Daphne du Maurier's novella "The Birds", which was first published in her 1952 short story collection The Apple Tree.
 The protagonist of the novella is a farm hand living in Cornwall, and the conclusion of the story is far more pessimistic than that of the film.
 It was adapted by Evan Hunter, who had written previously for Alfred Hitchcock's Mystery Magazine, and the television anthology series Alfred Hitchcock Presents.
 The relationship between Hunter and Hitchcock during the creation of The Birds was documented by the writer in his 1997 autobiography, Me and Hitch, which contains a variety of correspondence between the writer, director and Hitchcock's assistant, Peggy Robertson.

+The Birds is also partly inspired by the true events of a mass bird attack on the seaside town of Capitola in California on August 18, 1961, when "Capitola residents awoke to a scene that seemed straight out of a horror movie.
+Hordes of seabirds were dive-bombing their homes, crashing into cars and spewing half-digested anchovies onto lawns".
+Alfred Hitchcock heard of this event and used it as research material for this film which was then in progress.
+The real cause of the birds' behavior was toxic algae, but that was not known back in the 1960s.
+In the film, the characters make reference to a similar bird attack "last year" in Santa Cruz, which is an implied reference to the Capitola attack.